tomography/tomoscan/docs/source/demo.rst

 and a corresponding :download:`TomoCollect_settings.req <../../docs/demo/13bm/TomoCollect_settings.req>`.
 The database is loaded in the IOC with the example :download:`TomoCollect.substitutions <../../docs/demo/13bm/TomoCollect.substitutions>`.

-The following tables lists all of the records in the TomoCollect.template file.
-The first table lists the records that are required by tomoscan.
-The second table lists the records that are using only by the tomoscan server mode.
+The following tables list all of the records in the TomoCollect.template file.
+The section lists the records that are required by tomoscan.
+The second section lists the records that are using only by the tomoscan server mode.
-The third table lists the records that are optional, and are not used by the tomoscan base class.
+The third section lists the records that are optional, and are not used by the tomoscan base class.

 Required records
 ================